-The farm, Twee Jonge Gezellen, is located in the Tulbagh valley, a region of the Western Cape that – despite its scorching summers – has provided farmers with a bountiful agricultural environment for almost 300 years.
-In the late 1980s, Twee Jonge Gezellen started producing wines under the Krone name, which has since become one of South Africa’s most prestigious wine labels, most notably for their unique Méthode Cap Classique wine, Krone RD.
+The farm, Twee Jonge Gezellen, is located in the Tulbagh valley, a region of the Western Cape that has provided farmers with a bountiful agricultural environment for almost 300 years.
+In the late 1980s, Twee Jonge Gezellen started producing wines under the Krone name, which has since become one of South Africa’s most prestigious wine labels, and that was recently augmented with their unique Méthode Cap Classique, Krone R.D.

 In the 1980s, Twee Jonge Gezellen started night harvesting.
 “By nature, any fruit starts to oxidise as soon as it is picked,” says Krone’s resident winemaker, Stephan de Beer.
 “By harvesting at night, we keep the grapes as cold as possible before pressing them.
 The added bonus is that the harvest cellar uses less energy to cool down the juice from the pressed grapes.”

 The night harvest is an event that sees the entire Twee Jonge Gezellen team – from its winemakers and viticulturalists to its horticulturalists and harvesters – descend on the vineyards at around 4 am.
 It truly is something to behold, as every member of the team partakes in this annual rite of passage.

 Krone is one of the few South African wineries that produces vintage-only Méthode Cap Classiques.
 The acronym, R.D., stands for Recently Disgorged, a traditional method of selecting an outstanding vintage Champagne or MCC and allowing it years of maturation on the lees during second fermentation, which occurs in the bottle.

 To put it into perspective, most premium MCCs spend between 30 and 60 months on the lees, but through extreme patience and diligent monitoring, Krone R.D. can spend up to 16 years on the lees, as with its 2002 vintage.